YOHO-LAB/save-hikvision-record/readme.md

-# Save Hikvision record files
+# Save Hikvision Record Files

-Save record files by start time and end time from nvr.
+Save record files by start time and end time from hikvision nvr.

 ## How to compile